It seems like everywhere you look in the grocery store, products are masquerading as healthy options.

 Let’s look at the most popular flavor, Honey Nut Cheerios.

-Honey Nut Cheerios, while still made with whole-grain oats, is much more appealing to the public at large.
+Honey Nut Cheerios, while still made with whole-grain oats, are much more appealing to the public at large.
 They’re sweeter and more satisfying.
 But are they still healthy?

-At just one cup of cereal, Honey Nut Cheerios has 12 grams of sugar, barely less than Fruity Pebbles.
-Some of the main ingredients include honey (of course), modified corn starch, sugar, and brown sugar.
-While you still get the benefits from the whole grains, you’re also introducing a considerable influx of sugar.
+Honey Nut Cheerios has 12 grams of sugar in just one cup of cereal, barely less than Fruity Pebbles.
+Some main ingredients include honey (of course), modified cornstarch, sugar, and brown sugar.
+While you still benefit from the whole grains, you’re also introducing a considerable influx of sugar.

-Lastly, consider that most people don’t measure out an exact cup of cereal.
-Most people typically just fill the bowl with at least 1.5 to 2 cups.
-Two cups of Honey Nut Cheerios would give you 24 grams of sugar, which is the equivalent of eating two candy bars.
+Lastly, consider that most people don’t measure an exact cup of cereal.
+Most people typically fill the bowl with at least 1.5 to 2 cups.
+Two cups of Honey Nut Cheerios would give you 24 grams of sugar, equivalent to eating two candy bars.

 Other Ingredients

-In plain Cheerios, the list is relatively short, especially as processed foods go.
+The list is relatively short in plain Cheerios, especially as processed foods go.
 It contains whole-grain oats, modified corn starch, sugar, salt, Tripotassium Phosphate, wheat starch, and vitamin E.

-However, in Honey Nut Cheerios, there’s also brown sugar syrup, honey, and canola and/or rice bran oil.
+However, in Honey Nut Cheerios, brown sugar syrup, honey, canola, and/or rice bran oil are also used.
 As the flavors of Cheerios get more involved, naturally, so do the ingredients.

 Vitamins

-If we’re examining all aspects of Cheerios, it’s only fair to look at its exceptional qualities as well.
+If we examine all aspects of Cheerios, it’s only fair to look at its exceptional qualities.
 Most cereals these days are fortified with a large number of vitamins.
 The food companies know that our diets consist primarily of processed convenience foods and offer a simple solution.

 Cheerios come with the following vitamins infused when eaten with skim milk: